Jamesits/DisableSystemUpdateService/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-If not, see http://www.gnu.org/licenses/.
+If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

 ## Thanks

- * @ucwong: the idea.
+ * @ucwong: gives me the idea to fix it.
  * [@GhostFlying](https://github.com/GhostFlying): This app is based on his [LocationReportEnabler](https://github.com/GhostFlying/LocationReportEnabler).

 ## References

-Without those articles I'll never found out the solution.
+Without those articles I would never find out the solution.

   * [[FIX] OxygenOS Wakelock](https://forums.oneplus.net/threads/fix-oxygenos-wakelock.291648/)
   * [Battery Drain/wakelock Systemupdateservice](https://forums.oneplus.net/threads/battery-drain-wakelock-systemupdateservice.50933/#post-2322634)